trlafleur/Flow-Sensor-Tasmota/Flow Sensor Integration into Tasmota.md

  *  DATE         REV  DESCRIPTION
  *  -----------  ---   ----------------------------------------------------------
  *   1-Oct-2021  1.0   TRL - first build
- *   3-Apr-2022  1.1   TRL - refactoring of code base
+ *   3-Apr-2022  1.1   TRL - refactoring of the code base
  *   5-Apr-2022  1.1a  TRL - added check for sufficient flow change
- *   7-Apr-2022  1.2   TRL - Local Data-struct was change to dynamic
+ *   7-Apr-2022  1.2   TRL - Local Data-struct was changed to dynamic
  *   7-Apr-2022  1.2a  TRL - Moved MySettings to settings.h in base code (removed, See 1.4)
  *   1-Aug-2022  1.3   TRL - Moved to 12.1.0.2, Moved MySettings back to local space, not in settings.h for now (removed, See 1.4)
  *  19-Dec-2022  1.3a  TRL - Moved to 12.3.1.1
- *  16-Jan-2023  1.4   TRL - added save setings to flash file system
+ *  16-Jan-2023  1.4   TRL - added save settings to flash file system
  *  17-Jan-2023  1.4a  TRL - change some variables names, option for defaults settings to be in --> user_config_override.h
- *  13-Dec-2023  1.4b  TRL - Added 4 decimal digit to flow rate factor 0.0000, removed some dead code
+ *  13-Dec-2023  1.4b  TRL - Added 4 decimal digits to flow rate factor 0.0000, removed some dead code
  *  20-Dec-2023  1.4c  TRL - refactoring of code base, code cleanup
  *  20-DEC-2023  1.5   TRL - MOVE TO 13.3.0.1
  *